 From 2006 until 2015 Alexander was a student of Professor Bron at the Zurich University of the Arts, where he received a bachelor’s degree and two master degrees: Master of Performance and a Soloist Diploma.

-During this time Alexander won several international competitions in Europe: the Youth Music Competition in Solothurn twice (Grand Prix 2006 and Grand Grix 2007), the International Valsesia Musica Violin Competition in Italy twice (3rd prize in 2012 and 1st prize in 2013) and the Marguerite Meister Foundation Competition in Zurich (1st prize, 2014).
+During this time Alexander won several international competitions in Europe: the Youth Music Competition in Solothurn twice (Grand Prix 2006 and Grand Prix 2007), the International Valsesia Musica Violin Competition in Italy twice (3rd prize in 2012 and 1st prize in 2013) and the Marguerite Meister Foundation Competition in Zurich (1st prize, 2014).

 Alexander also won the internship at the Zurich Opera House, which he successfully completed in 2016.

-In 2019 he won the Sinfonima International Competition (Germany) and was awarded by the violin of Lazarus Bertoni (Venice, 1759).
+In 2019 he won the Sinfonima International Competition (Germany) and was awarded the violin of Lazarus Bertoni (Venice, 1759).

 He joined the Zakhar Bron School of Music in 2018 and teaches violin advanced courses.